MiguelGuardado/py_ped_sim/README.md

 Meiosis Count, Generation Depth Difference, and Relation Type.

 ### Supplemental Features
+`sim_founders` - This feature utilizes MSPrime to simulate genomes for founders initalization.

 `ped_to_networkx` - This is a helper function that is used to convert a standard pedigree (__.ped__) file into a networkx (__.nx__)  based family pedigree.

 `networkx_to_ped` - This is a helper function that is used to convert a networkx based pedigree (__.nx__) file into a standard pedigree (__.ped__) file.